robusta-dev/robusta/docs/configuration/ai-analysis.rst

      - Either ``command`` or ``script`` is required
    * - ``parameters``
      - dictionary
-     - Defines the inputs required for the tool.
-These parameters are filled in by the LLM based on the context of the task, allowing dynamic customization of the tool's execution.
+     - Specifying parameters is optional, as they can be inferred by the LLM from the prompt context.
+When defined, parameters specify the inputs required for the tool, allowing dynamic customization of its execution.
 Each parameter has its own fields, such as type, description, and whether it is required.
      - No
    * - ``additional_instructions``
      - string
      - Additional shell commands or processing instructions applied to the output of this tool.
+This is can be useful for post-processing the results of a command, such as filtering, formatting, or transforming the data before it is returned to the user.
+For example, you could use ``"jq '.items[] | {reason, message}'"`` to extract and display specific fields (``reason`` and ``message``) from JSON output.
      - No

 **Parameter Fields (Within `parameters`, if missing we infer it)**